memoirevive/lepipelinedepatrick/README.md

 ## Basics

 This python script makes Copernicus Sentinel 2 data download easy.
-This script only downloads True Colours Images (TCI) and is not suitable for downloading all layers (ex: red/green/blue layers).
+This script only downloads True Colour Images (TCI), which is faster and better for the planet, but might not be useful for those wanting to download all layers (ex: red/green/blue layers).

 Sentinel 2 data uses a classification system that splits the world map in many tiles.
 For more information, including on how to know on which tile a specific location is, see here : https://eatlas.org.au/data/uuid/f7468d15-12be-4e3f-a246-b2882a324f59.